Evolve Your Business

 If you mainly deal in time & material projects, then this metric is straightforward.
 It's simply the rate you charge your client by the hour.

-However, even though many PSOs use this metric, it should only be indicative – not as a measure of how profitable your consultants are.
+However, even though many PSOs use this metric, it should only be indicative – not as a measure of your consultants' profitability.
 Often, many hours are written down, so the rate does not reflect your actual work cost.

-Also, it does not reveal much about the profitability of fixed-price projects where PSOs often pour in much extra time to get the job done.
+Also, it does not reveal much about the profitability of fixed-price projects, where PSOs often spend a lot of extra time finishing the job.

 For this, you should look at the realized hourly rate.
 The realized hourly rate will tell you the actual profitability of each hour of your employees' time on any given project or client.